UMS 32x10.5x5.5x8 / N38

 need more quantity?Want a better price?

-Call us tel: +48 888 99 98 98 or write through form on the contact page.
-You can check the mass and the shape of neodymium magnets in our force calculator magnetic mass calculator
+Call us tel: +48 888 99 98 98 or write through contact form on our website.
+You can check the strength as well as the appearance of neodymium magnets in our power calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.